 Use justification: contract performance, legitimate interests (to enable us to perform our obligations and provide our services to you)

 - To manage our risk ► We may use your personal information in managing the risk of our client base, including for assessing and processing applications, instructions or requests from you, maintaining credit and risk related models, managing our infrastructure and business operations and complying with internal policies and procedures and monitoring the use of our products and services.

 Use justification: contract performance, legitimate interests (to manage the risk of our client base and to ensure you fall within our acceptable risk profile).
 Where this includes special categories of personal information, we will usually rely on substantial public interests (processing for the prevention and detection of fraud/crime), or very rarely where necessary, explicit consent.

 - To receive services from our vendors and conduct our business ► to receive services, including to carry out our obligations arising from any agreements entered into between our vendors and us, which may include passing your data to third parties such as agents or contractors or to our advisors (e.g., legal, financial, business or other advisors).
-This includes vendors that provide sanctions tools, which we use to help verify your identity and comply with our legal obligations, such as anti-money laundering laws.
+This includes vendors that provide ID verification and sanctions tools, which we use to help verify your identity and comply with our legal obligations, such as anti-money laundering laws.
+ID verification partners use a combination of government records and publicly available information to verify identity.
 This also includes the financial institutions with which we partner to process payments you have authorized.
 Our contracts require these vendors to only use your information in connection with the services they perform for us, and prohibit them from selling your information to anyone else.